telerik/blazor-docs/components/gantt/gantt-tree/columns/command.md

 ## Example

-The following code example demonstrates declarations and handling.
+The following code example demonstrates declarations and handling of the built-in and custom commands.

 >tip The event handlers use `EventCallback` and can be synchronous or async.
 This example shows async versions, and the signature for the synchronous handlers is `void MyHandlerName(GanttTaskCommandEventArgs args)`.